 Frenchies with allergies have a variety of symptoms, such as excessive tearing in their eyes, licking, sneezing, scratching, itchy skin, blistered patches on their coats, and difficulty keeping food down.

-Canna-Pet states that because French bulldogs have naturally flat faces and are prone to birth defects, they are at an increased risk of being born with a cleft palate.
+Because French bulldogs have naturally flat faces and are prone to birth defects, they are at an increased risk of being born with a cleft palate.
 A cleft palate can be minor and simply cosmetic, but if it is more serious, it can result in respiratory problems.
 In some cases, a dog may need corrective surgery.

 A French bulldog who has a cleft palate may appear to choke while drinking water and may have trouble eating.
 The dog may appear to have a constant runny nose and may seem to always be short of breath, even during light activity.